 REFINE & APPLY

-More over, it is even more difficult to manually create other kinds of masks I mentioned in the beginning - saturation, color, hue, zones.
+It is even more difficult to manually create advanced kinds of masks - saturation, color, hue, zones.

 All these issues are solved by luminosity masking panels that are smartly built not only to be fast and reliable, but also provide many more advanced retouching instruments.